arashnm80/arashnm80.github.io/quotes.md

 > Whether I am a victim or not, I'm not gonna complain about it.
 I'm just gonna put my head down and soldier through it.

+> If I want to be the one in a billion person, I should live in a way that those other 999,999,999 people won't even imagine.

 > Luck ain't enough, I'm gonna make my own breaks.

 > I'm gonna be a Man of Focus, Commitment and Sheer Fucking Will.